Dor-Azriel/NG--HA/README.md

 ## Running the Application

-1. Start the Node.js server:
+1. Navigate to the `backend` directory and start the Node.js server:

     ```shell
     npm run server